sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

 #An introduction to SQL
 ####In which we suffer through databases to appreciate Active Record

+*Why should we care about this?* Great question.
+This is exactly what's happening under the hood of [Active Record Querying](http://guides.rubyonrails.org/active_record_querying.html) Please enjoy the drills and then come back to read the linked document.

 <hr>

 ##What is a Relational Database (RDB)?

 Relational databases were invented in the 1970's as a way to structure data so that it can be queried by a "relational algebra."
 The basic idea of relational model, though, was to use collections of data called *tables*, where each *database* manages relations among the data in various tables.
 Each table is organized like a spreadsheet with a *Row* (also known as a "record") for each data item and with attributes of those items arranged in *Columns*.

 **Authors Table**